iamdtang/itp/public/assignments/dvd-api.md

 ### 2. GET /api/v1/genres/{id} - A single genre

-This should respond with a single genre for the given id with a structure like:
+This should respond with a single genre for the route parameter `id` with a structure:

 ```json
 {